S571736/Eksamenslesing_110/ExamReading.md

 * Platform as a Service (PaaS)
 * Infrastructure as a Service (IaaS)

+### Link layer services and functionality

+* Addressing: identify the nodes connected to the communication link using Link-layer addresses (MAC addresses)
+* Framing: encapsulating network layer datagrams into link-layer frames and defining a frame format
+* Link access: coordination of link access among multiple connected nodes - for broadcast links
+* Error detection: detect transmission errors in frames and discard frames containing errors
+* Reliable delivery(optional): guarantee that a network layer datagram is successfully transmitted across the link
+* flow control (optional): adjust frame transmission to avoid overflow in receiver buffer

 ## Pensum Distribuerte systemer

 * Chapter 1: Introduction